mhadnanali/FebAA/README.md

 ## BGRL+FebAA
-BGRL+FebAA can be executed using BGRL official code available at the [github](https://github.com/nerdslab/bgrl)  repository, files uploaded above, needed to be embedded in relevant folders.
+BGRL+FebAA can be executed using BGRL official code available at the [github](https://github.com/nerdslab/bgrl)  repository, files uploaded in `BGRL+FebAA` folder, needed to be placed in relevant folders given in [BGRL code](https://github.com/nerdslab/bgrl)  .
 The main script file is `BGRL_FebAA.py` used for training on the transductive task datasets and configuration files can be found in `./config` folder.

 ### Regenerate Training Results: